While browsing through Pinterest the other day, I stumbled upon this quote, originally shared by Anne over at Part Time Traveler.

 Let’s be honest here: I’m totally here for the international food and wine, the incredible atmosphere, and the gorgeous blooms.
 But if that’s not enough to tempt you, the festival also features musical performances from a different band each weekend (generally Friday through Sunday).
 Concerts are held across from the American pavilion.
 I don’t recognize half of the bands that played this year, but there is always a long line to enter the seating area – the concerts seem to be especially popular with the older crowd.

-I’m clearly a bit behind on my blogging – this year’s Flower & Garden Festival ended on May 17th, but don’t worry!
+I’m clearly a bit behind on my blogging – this year’s Epcot International Flower and Garden Festival ended on May 17th, but don’t worry!
 Dates have already been announced for next year’s event – it begins on March 2, 2016 – and we still have Food & Wine Fest to look forward to in the fall!
 Check back often, as I’ll be posting frequently about my summer adventures in the Sunshine State!

 What do you think of this year’s festival offerings?
 Have you ever been to an event like this?